Laser Engraving FAQs

 What materials can I use laser engraving on?

 Engraving can be used on a huge variety of materials, which includes:

-- Plastic (only with a CO2 laser)
+- Plastics (only with a CO2 laser) and

 - Stone – lasers can engrave hard stone surfaces (e.g. marble and granite) for applications such as tombstones and signage